top of page

 Even if she were a man (as the high rates of suicide demonstrate), she is not protected.

 If you, like many, feel that though you "have everything" there's just something missing, then I invite you to join our Volunteers Membership.
-With huge value in the form of one-on-one and small-group opportunities, you'll notice your individual and collective wellness thriving.
+With huge value in the form of one-on-one and small-group opportunities, you'll notice opportunities to grow your individual and collective wellness.

 Our shared frameworks are Trauma-Informed Policy and Non-Violent Communication.
 We are non-denominational and brimming with willingness and wonder.